altanner/graphical-data-apps/site-build/content/posts/03layout.md

 1. Remove the `st.write()` and `st.header()` lines that we added earlier.
 2. Change the **title** in the page to say "World Demographics".
 3. Put your title in the sidebar.
-4. Create **two** columns, with the left column being four times wider than the right one.
+4. Create **two** columns, with the left column being three times wider than the right one.
 5. Add an information box to the **left hand column**, saying "Welcome to the global demographic data explorer app!" (use `st.info()`).
 6. Leave the right hand column empty - but note how it allows us to control space on the page.
 We will use this space later.
 7. Add text to each of your tabs.
 Test that everything looks as you expect it to look.